BEST VITAMIN D SUPPLEMENTS TO BUY UK 2020

 - Vitamin D3 and Vitamin D2 (Video)

-Which Type of Vitamin D is Best for you?
-Your Buying Guide
+Which Type of Vitamin D Supplement is Best?

 The term vitamin D is kind of a misnomer because you will not find anything that is simply labelled vitamin D. Your choices will be either vitamin D2 or vitamin D3.
 When a supplement mentions vitamin D, the implied selection is vitamin D2.
 So the name can be confusing because many times, we go into the pharmacy to buy and we are surprised that there is a D2 and a D3.